-Making these goat-cheese quesadillas is a fun spectator sport if you don’t mind guests in the kitchen.
-The grilled radicchio may be set aside for up to two hours at room temperature before you make the quesadillas.
+Making this goat cheese quesadillas recipe is a fun spectator sport if you don’t mind guests in the kitchen.
+The grilled radicchio may be set aside at room temperature for up to 2 hours before you make the quesadillas.
 The final cooking, however, should be done just before serving, so reserve this quesadilla recipe for a casual gathering.–Jennifer Oz LeRoy and Kay LeRoy

 LC Rolls Off The Tongue Note

-Have you ever noticed how some words just roll off the tongue?
-Like tortilla… radicchio… and, especially, quesadilla?
-With great vocabulary like this, it’s no wonder this recipe is so thoroughly enticing.
-Get the word games out of your system, though, because once the ‘dillas are served up, you’ll find your mouth is far too full for any further linguistics.
+Ever noticed how some words just sorta roll off the tongue?
+Like tortilla…radicchio…and, especially, quesadilla?
+Get the word games out of your system, though, because once these goat cheese quesadillas are served up, you’ll find your mouth far too full for any further linguistics.

 Goat Cheese-Radicchio Quesadillas Recipe